gdjohnson/TK19/texts/_Language in Thought and Action_.md

 Many sciences are founded on the "data" of reports, but consist primarily of inference:
 > a geologist may use the facts from a report to advise an oil company whether or not to drill in a particular place.
 The geologist infers from the report that there is oil.
 A physician making an initial diagnosis examines a patient's symptoms, then makes an inference about an intestinal condition that cannot be seen.

-Inference is the reverse of symbolism—the _unpacking_ of symbolic compressions.
+Inference is the reverse of symbolism—the attempt to unpack suspected metonyms.
 Part extrapolated to whole, after whole has been summarized by part.
 > We may infer from the material and cut of a woman's clothes the nature of her wealth or social position; we may infer from the character of the ruins the origin of the fire that destroyed the building; we may infer the nature of the Soviet Union's geopolitical strategy from its actions across the globe; we may infer from the shape of land the path of a prehistoric glacier; we may infer from a halo on an unexposed photographic plate that is has been in the vicinity of radioactive materials.

 Typecasting and categorization are forms of prediction: